-In addition, the job search process can be mentally and emotionally challenging, not to mention the financial opportunity costs of not working in Woodlands is usually high.
+In addition, the job search process can be mentally and emotionally challenging, not to mention the financial opportunity costs of not working in Kranji is usually high.

 Common scenarios include fresh graduates looking for their first full-time job; mature workers hoping to start a new phase of their career; or those who got retrenched and wish to find employment.

 Unlike in the past, where people work for the same employer for the entire duration of their working lives, the working adults of today will find themselves in the market for a job much more often.